59°F

 The third shooter, Damion Dill, pleaded guilty in 2019 to first-degree murder.
 Because he was a minor at the time, prosecutors agreed to a sentence of 20 to 50 years in prison.

 George, 25, and getaway driver Erin Deshawn Lynn Hines, 23, are still awaiting trial on murder and gun charges.
-They remained jailed at the Clark County Detention Center.
+They remain jailed at the Clark County Detention Center.

 ‘Evil came knocking to my door’

 Angelina’s loved ones noted that she would’ve been a senior in the upcoming school year.
-She was kind, selfless and funny, her sister, Dayanara Erives told the court, crying.
+She was kind, selfless and funny, her sister, Dayanara Erives told the court as she cried.
 Angelina was “the happiest girl in the world” when she snacked on a bag of Hot Cheetos, she added.

 Anabel Sarabia said the tragic November day shattered her family.
 She can’t get it out of her head.